 Apple introduces Spatial Reframing to iOS 27 Photos

 At WWDC26 Apple unveiled iOS 27 and a suite of photo-editing upgrades powered by Apple Intelligence, including a new Spatial Reframing tool for the Photos app, according to Apple's press release and MacRumors coverage.
 Per MacRumors and Apple's announcement, Spatial Reframing lets users shift a photo's virtual camera angle after capture and generates new image content only where perspective gaps appear.
-Apple also announced upgraded Clean Up and a new Extend tool for filling and expanding scenes, per MacRumors.
-Hands-on reports in Tom's Guide and iDropNews from the iOS 27 developer beta note that Spatial Reframing can produce convincing results but remains error-prone in beta, with artifacts and face distortions reported.
-Industry commentary in early coverage highlights the feature as a notable example of on-device generative image editing.
+Apple also announced an upgraded Clean Up feature and a new Extend tool for filling and expanding scenes.
+Hands-on reports from Tom's Guide and iDropNews on the iOS 27 developer beta found Spatial Reframing genuinely novel and often convincing on clear, well-lit subjects, but both outlets reported visible artifacts and face distortions on complex scenes.
+Core claim caveat: the feature remains in active beta, and Apple has not yet published performance or failure-rate data.

 What happened